1l2p-dev/spad-fip-gauges/BAe146 (Just Flight)/README.md

 # BAe-146 (Just Flight) gauges

-These .snp gauges are designed for the Just Flight 146 Professional (https://www.justflight.com/product/146-professional-microsoft-flight-simulator)
+These .snp gauges are designed for the Just Flight [146 Professional](https://www.justflight.com/product/146-professional-microsoft-flight-simulator).

 BAE146.zip is the full archive.